metabase/metabase/docs/databases/connecting.md

 - Create a database user called `metabase`.
 - Give `metabase` the `bi_tool` role.

-In PostgreSQL, you'd log in as an admin and run the DML commands:
+In PostgreSQL, you'd log in as an admin and run the SQL statements:

 ```sql
 CREATE ROLE bi_tool;